appscode/service-broker/docs/guides/walkthrough_elasticsearch.md

 servicebinding.servicecatalog.k8s.io "my-broker-elasticsearch-binding" created
 ```

-Once the `ServiceBinding` resource is created, the service catalog controller initiate binding process by communicating with `Kubedb Service Broker` server.
+Once the `ServiceBinding` resource is created, the service catalog controller initiate binding process by communicating with the service broker server.
 In general, this step makes the broker server to provide the necessary credentials.
 Then the service catalog controller will insert them into a Kubernetes `Secret` object.

 ```console
 $ kubectl get servicebindings my-broker-elasticsearch-binding --namespace service-broker -o=custom-columns=NAME:.metadata.name,INSTANCE\ REF:.spec.instanceRef.name,SECRET\ NAME:.spec.secretName